appgurueu/hud_timers/Readme.md

 **Please note that this mod may not work along well with other mods altering the HUD.**

 Code licensed under the MIT License.
-Media license depends on hudbars(media files from there).
 Written by Lars Mueller alias LMD or appguru(eu).

+Media license: files taken or derived from [hudbars](https://repo.or.cz/w/minetest_hudbars.git)

+* `textures/hudbars_bar_background.png`: made by Wuzzy, licensed under MIT
+* `textures/hud_timers_bar_timeout.png`: made by LMD, but very similar, can be seen as derivative of Wuzzy's work, therefore licensed under MIT as well

+All in all, the media is licensed under the MIT license, with credits going to Wuzzy.

 ## API

 Code should be self-explanatory.
 If not, feel free to contact me (opening an issue is also fine).
 Will probably document it here at some point...

-## Credits
-Media(hudbar background & foreground) : Wuzzy - `hudbars` mod